TobiasRitter/anyunit/README.md

 ## About

 This app lets you comfortably convert values into all common units.
 The project relies on Flutter and Dart.
-It can be downloaded from the Google Play Store at.
+It can be downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=com.tobiasritter.cleverconvert).

 ## Usage